pderaaij/research-intrapreneurship/thesis/chapter-3.md

 Intrapreneurial behaviour was measured using the validated measurement of [@deJong2015].
 This measurement has been proven to measure the dimensions of proactiveness, innovativeness and risk-taking.
 This measurement was used in the daily and the T1 surveys.
 The T1 survey, both for team members and the supervisor, consisted of nine items.
 An example item is “I generate creative ideas”.
 For the daily a shorter three-item construct [@deJong2015] was used.

-The daily construct has had a Cronbach’s $\alpha$ of .65, w.
-Which denotes it as a construct with a doubtful internal consistency.
-Typically, a score higher than .7 is deemed acceptable, and a score higher thanen .9 is considered excellent.
+The daily construct has had a Cronbach’s $\alpha$ of .65, which denotes it as a construct with a doubtful internal consistency.
+Typically, a score higher than .7 is deemed acceptable, and a score higher than .9 is considered excellent.
 Removing any items would not increase the consistency.
-The removal of any of the items would consequently would lead to the removing of a measurement for one of the variables: proactiveness, innovativeness, and or risk-taking.
+The removal of any of the items would consequently lead to the removing of a measurement for one of the variables: proactiveness, innovativeness, or risk-taking.

 Another measure of internal consistency is composite reliability.
 Compared to Cronbach's $\alpha$ composite reliability does not assume all indicator loadings represent the same population.
 The study's data might violate this assumption and as such result into a lower value.
 The composite reliability for intrapreneurial behaviour was .70. @hair2021 state that .70 is the minimum threshold for internal consistency reliability.
 Considering the moderate Cronbach's $\alpha$ and the acceptable value for composite reliability, the construct was deemed consistant enough for use in this study.